 - I will complete training necessary to understand PARCC's test security and administration policies and procedures. - I will keep test materials under my supervision at all times, and I will not leave them unattended. - I will prepare the testing room so that no student can view another student's test materials or testing device, and so that inappropriate visual aids are removed or covered before testing. - I will supervise the students at all times and focus my full attention on the testing environment, and - Not allow students to talk, pass notes, cause disturbances, or communicate with each other in any way during testing. - Not allow students to access cell phones or other unapproved electronic devices during testing. - Not allow students to access notes, books, or any instructional materials during testing. - Ensure that students provide answers that are strictly their own and do not participate in any form of cheating. - Not coach students in any way or do anything to enhance, alter, or interfere with their responses. - I will follow the chain-of-custody procedures for all test materials, including scratch paper, as specified in the TAM and by my School Test Coordinator. - Some testing accommodations require a Test Administrator to view, read, or transcribe test content or student responses.
 If I am administering such an accommodation, I will not disclose any test content that I view in the course of providing the accommodation. - I will follow all security policies and test administration protocols described in the TAM.

 I have read the PARCC Security Agreement and understand my role in this test administration.

-First N Jame (print) Last Name e (print)
+First (Name (print) Last Nam e (print)

-Role School Test Coordinator Technology Coordinator □ Test Administrator □ Proctor □ Other:
+Role , ☐ Test Administrator Other:

-Si gnature Dat
+Si ignature te